metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

-- `nameserver` (String) The IP address or hostname of an authoritative DNS server supportingRFC2136 in the form host:port.
-If the host is an IPv6 address it must beenclosed in square brackets (e.g [2001:db8::1]) ; port is optional.This field is required.
+- `nameserver` (String) The IP address or hostname of an authoritative DNS server supporting RFC2136 in the form host:port.
+If the host is an IPv6 address it must be enclosed in square brackets (e.g [2001:db8::1]) ; port is optional.
+This field is required.

 Optional:

 - `tsig_algorithm` (String) The TSIG Algorithm configured in the DNS supporting RFC2136.
-Used onlywhen ''tsigSecretSecretRef'' and ''tsigKeyName'' are defined.Supported values are (case-insensitive): ''HMACMD5'' (default),''HMACSHA1'', ''HMACSHA256'' or ''HMACSHA512''.
+Used only when ''tsigSecretSecretRef'' and ''tsigKeyName'' are defined.
+Supported values are (case-insensitive): ''HMACMD5'' (default), ''HMACSHA1'', ''HMACSHA256'' or ''HMACSHA512''.
-- `tsig_key_name` (String) The TSIG Key name configured in the DNS.If ''tsigSecretSecretRef'' is defined, this field is required.
+- `tsig_key_name` (String) The TSIG Key name configured in the DNS.
+If ''tsigSecretSecretRef'' is defined, this field is required.
-- `tsig_secret_secret_ref` (Attributes) The name of the secret containing the TSIG value.If ''tsigKeyName'' is defined, this field is required. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--rfc2136--tsig_secret_secret_ref))
+- `tsig_secret_secret_ref` (Attributes) The name of the secret containing the TSIG value.
+If ''tsigKeyName'' is defined, this field is required. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--rfc2136--tsig_secret_secret_ref))

 <a id="nestedatt--spec--acme--solvers--dns01--rfc2136--tsig_secret_secret_ref"></a>
 ### Nested Schema for `spec.acme.solvers.dns01.rfc2136.tsig_secret_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may be defaulted, in others it may be required.